odoo/documentation/content/applications/sales/subscriptions/sales_flow/create_a_quotation.rst

 ===========================

-Before creating your first quotation, be sure to check out our documentation on how to create and manage your own
+Before creating your first quotation, be sure to check out our documentation on how to create and manage your own :doc:`Subscription Templates and Subscription Products <../../subscriptions>`
-:doc:`Subscription templates <../../subscriptions/configuration/subscription_templates>`
-and on how to add
-:doc:`Subscription products <../../subscriptions/configuration/subscription_products>`
-to your templates.

 .. important::